Lutheranism: Spread to Northern Europe

 The youths were taught from Luther's Small Catechism, available in Danish since 1532.
 They were taught to expect at the end of life: "forgiving of their sins", "to be counted as just", and "the eternal life".
 Instruction is still similar.

 The first complete Bible in Danish was based on Martin Luther's translation into German.
 It was published in 1550 with 3,000 copies printed in the first edition; a second edition was published in 1589.
-Unlike Catholicism, the Lutheran Church does not believe that tradition is a carrier of the "Word of God", or that only the communion of the Bishop of Rome has been entrusted to interpret the "Word of God".
+Unlike Catholicism, Lutheranism rejects the view that only the communion of the Bishop of Rome has been entrusted to interpret the "Word of God".

 The Reformation in Sweden began with Olaus and Laurentius Petri, brothers who took the Reformation to Sweden after studying in Germany.
 They led Gustav Vasa, elected king in 1523, to Lutheranism.
 The pope's refusal to allow the replacement of an archbishop who had supported the invading forces opposing Gustav Vasa during the Stockholm Bloodbath led to the severing of any official connection between Sweden and the papacy in 1523.

 Four years later, at the Diet of Västerås, the king succeeded in forcing the diet to accept his dominion over the national church.
 The king was given possession of all church properties, as well as the church appointments and approval of the clergy.
 While this effectively granted official sanction to Lutheran ideas, Lutheranism did not become official until 1593.
 At that time the Uppsala Synod declared Holy Scripture the sole guideline for faith, with four documents accepted as faithful and authoritative explanations of it: the Apostles' Creed, the Nicene Creed, the Athanasian Creed, and the unaltered Augsburg Confession of 1530.
 Mikael Agricola's translation of the first Finnish New Testament was published in 1548.